18 Gardens & Parks In Istanbul To Escape The Noise

 Polonezkoy Tabiat Park is a beautiful natural park located in Beykoz, on the Asian side of the city.
 It is known for its lush greenery, serene atmosphere, and diverse wildlife.

-The park offers a perfect escape from the hustle and bustle of the city, and it’s far enough away from the central reaches to make you feel like you’re somewhere very chilled out indeed.
+The park offers a perfect escape from the city’s hustle and bustle.
+It’s far enough away from the central reaches to make you feel like you’re somewhere very chilled out indeed.

 You can reach Polonezkoy Tabiat Park by car or public transport.
-You can take a bus from Ortakoy, Sariyer, Kadikoy, and Uskudar to Polonezkoy village and then walk to the park – look for buses that are heading to the Beykoz district.
+You can take a bus from Ortakoy, Sariyer, Kadikoy, and Uskudar to Polonezkoy village and then walk to the park—look for buses heading to the Beykoz district.

 There is an entrance fee to access the park, but it’s definitely worth it.

-The park has well-maintained walking trails, but make sure you wear comfortable shoes and bring water along for your hike.
+The park has well-maintained walking trails.
+Wear comfortable shoes and bring water along for your hike.
 There are also designated picnic areas.

 Keep your eyes peeled for various species of birds, butterflies, rabbits, squirrels, and even wild boars that inhabit the area.
 It’s an excellent opportunity for nature lovers and photographers alike.
 And, if you’re feeling adventurous or want a unique experience in the park, horseback riding is available for both beginners and experienced riders.